Don’t let the thought of spiders and snakes put you off bushwalking. Bushwalking is a relatively safe activity when you take adequate precautions.

 For more information on ticks The Australian Association of Bush Regenerators has recently published a comprehensive review of ticks and treatment.

-Leeches won’t harm you but can be unpleasant, as the bite wound bleeds due to the injection of anti-coagulants.
+Leeches won’t harm you in most cases, but can be unpleasant, as the bite wound bleeds due to the injection of anti-coagulants.
 If bitten, wash the bite area to prevent infection.
 Use insect repellent to repel them.
+Some rare individuals can have an anaphylactic reaction – this requires urgent medical attention (ring 000 for an ambulance).

 Don’t worry about spider bites as it is rare for a bushwalker to be bitten by a spider.
 However you should know what to do if bitten.